Naga, Camarines Sur: Magsaysay district

 The main road in the city is Magsaysay Avenue, or Boulevard, which runs from Bagumbayan Road (Naga-Calabanga–Siruma–Garchitorena–Partido North Road), connecting it to Magsaysay district, where accommodations and restaurants catering to travelers are found.
-Businesses are open until late at night, with some shops open 24/7.
+Businesses are usually open until late at night, with some shops open 24/7.
 Naga also has its share of fastfood restaurant chains.
 The city hall and several provincial offices are also located in the district, around the Peñafrancia Basilica.

+Naga City Industrial Park

+A sprawling 25+ hectares of land is the Naga City Export Processing Zone in Barangay Carolina, Naga City (Proclamation No. 299, s.
+2023), to cater light manufacturing industries focused on high-value engineering products destined for export.
+First of its kind in Naga and the Bicol Region, the export processing zone will boost the city's economy, provide employment opportunities, and bolster the country’s export manufacturing sector.

 Banking and finance

 In 2017, the banks in the city numbered around 66, excluding Bangko Sentral ng Pilipinas.
 The city hosts the regional bank offices of Banco de Oro, Philippine National Bank, Development Bank of the Philippines, Metrobank, RCBC, Allied Bank, China Banking Corporation, Philtrust Bank, UnionBank of the Philippines, Philippine Veterans Bank, Asia United Bank, Maybank, Bank of Commerce, East West Bank, Bank of Makati, Bank of the Philippine Islands, and the Philippine Postal Savings Bank.
 Other government banks include Landbank of the Philippines and Development Bank of the Philippines.